wp-plugins/quick-box-popup/readme.txt

     ★ Create a light weight quick onclick popup box
     ★ Full control on popup content
     ★ Standard WordPress content editor
-    ★ Timeout based popup display
     ★ Display based on browsed number of pages
     ★ Css settings like color, z-index, border etc
     ★ Shortcode for displaying popup in specific pages

 This plugin allows you to create a quick box popup window with custom content in your site.
-You can customize the popup display by configuring various settings such as display logic settings (trigger based on timeout after page load, based on number of pages browsed, popup repeat interval) and style settings(z-index, color, border etc).
+You can customize the popup display by configuring various settings such as display logic settings and style settings(z-index, color, border etc).
 The plugin supports automatic and manual (shortcode) display.
 You can use the plugin to display any type of contents such as special promotions, subscription forms, social media icons, feedback forms, video presentations and much more.

 = Want more features ? =